zerasul/mdbook_en/4SGDK/sgdk.md

 [^33]: Microsoft Windows is a registered trademark of Microsoft Corporation.

 [^34]: JRE (Java Runtime Environment); execution environment for running applications developed for the Java Virtual Machine (JVM).
-[^35]: OpenJdk; is an open source implementation for the Java ecosystem.
+[^35]: OpenJdk is an open source implementation for the Java ecosystem.

 ### Linux